Information about the bar exam, and the process of admission to the Massachusetts bar by examination.

-For those examinees whose essay answers were Re-Read, the final score for each essay question will be the average number of points assigned by the two gradings, rounded to 1 decimal place.
+For those examinees whose essay answers were Re-Read, the final score for each essay question will be the average number of points assigned by the two gradings, rounded to the nearest whole number.
 MPT and MEE exams are not subject to any further readings.
 Similar to the initial scoring, the sum of the averaged points received for each MPT and MEE question is the examinee’s Raw Essay Score.

 The Raw Essay Score is then converted to a Final Scaled Score using the same procedures as used before re-reading.
 It is rounded and reported to two decimal places.

 The Final Total Scaled Score: To calculate an examinee’s Total Scaled Score, the scaled MBE at 50% weight, scaled MPT score at 20% weight, and the scaled MEE score at 30% weight are summed together and then rounded to the nearest whole number (i.e., any score with a decimal portion < .50 is rounded downwards while any score with a decimal portion .50 or above is rounded upward).
 For example, a score of 269.49 is rounded to 269 while a score of 269.50 rounds up to 270.

 A Final Total Scaled Score of 270 or greater is required to pass the Massachusetts Bar Examination.

 As of 2022, 41 jurisdictions administer the UBE.
 Examinees sitting for the bar exam in Massachusetts who earn a qualifying score may be able to transfer that score to another jurisdiction without having to repeat the bar exam.